Solar in Evansville, IN: 2026 Cost, Savings & Payback

 Solar Energy in Evansville, Indiana

 Evansville, Indiana receives an average of 4.1 peak sun hours per day, offering adequate solar resources for homeowners looking to reduce their electricity bills.
-With electricity rates averaging 14.4¢ per kWh from AES Indiana, near the national average, solar provides competitive returns on investment.
+With electricity rates averaging 14.4¢ per kWh from AES Indiana, below the national average, but with rates rising 2-3% annually, the long-term savings are still meaningful.

 Evansville has a solar penetration rate of 2.1% — indicating early-stage solar adoption with tremendous growth potential as prices continue to fall.
 The cost of living index of 99 (national average: 100) is near the national average.